aws-ia/terraform-aws-eks-blueprints/.github/PULL_REQUEST_TEMPLATE.md

 🛑 Please open an issue first to discuss any significant work and flesh out details/direction - we would hate for your time to be wasted.
 Consult the [CONTRIBUTING](https://github.com/aws-ia/terraform-aws-eks-blueprints/blob/main/CONTRIBUTING.md#contributing-via-pull-requests) guide for submitting pull-requests.

-## :bangbang: Are you opening PR for a new add-on? :bangbang:
+## :bangbang: PLEASE READ THIS FIRST :bangbang:

-At this time, the team is no longer accepting PRs for a new add-on in this repo.
-With the future direction of EKS Blueprints as stated in #1421, we are hitting the pause button on new add-on creation at this time.
-We are focussed on improving customer experience at the moment and will come back to add-ons in the near future once all changes outlined in issue https://github.com/aws-ia/terraform-aws-eks-blueprints/issues/1421 are accomplished.
+The direction for EKS Blueprints will soon shift from providing an all-encompassing, monolithic "framework" and instead focus more on how users can organize a set of modular components to create the desired solution on Amazon EKS.
+We will be using the https://github.com/terraform-aws-modules/terraform-aws-eks for EKS cluster and node group creation as shown in [examples](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/examples).
+We will therefore not be accepting any PRs that apply to EKS cluster or node group creation process.
+Any such PR may be closed by the maintainers.

+We are hitting also the pause button on new add-on creations at this time.
+Please do not submit new add-on PRs.
+Any such PR may be closed by the maintainers.

 Please track progress, learn what's new and how the migration path would look like to upgrade your current Terraform deployments.
 We welcome the EKS Blueprints community to continue the discussion in issue https://github.com/aws-ia/terraform-aws-eks-blueprints/issues/1421

 <!-- A brief description of the change being made with this pull request. -->